Missouri vacation rental tax guide

 What charges are taxable?

-In Missouri, all charges for rooms, meals and drinks provided as part of the accommodations are taxable.
-This includes items such as cleaning fees, pet fees, rollaway bed fees, extra person fees, etc. Fees that are refundable, such as damage deposits, are generally not subject to lodging taxes unless you keep the deposit.
+In Missouri, all charges for rooms, meals, and drinks provided as part of the accommodations are taxable.
+This includes items such as cleaning fees, pet fees, rollaway bed fees, extra person fees, etc.

-Before collecting any short-term rental tax from your guests, you need to be aware of whether any taxes have already been collected for you.
-Some vacation rental platforms, including Airbnb, HomeAway, and VRBO, collect Missouri short-term rental taxes for you when the listing is booked.
-However, platforms do not collect taxes in all locations, and they may not collect all the state and local taxes you owe.
+Before collecting any short-term rental taxes from your guests, you need to be aware of whether any taxes have already been collected for you.
+Some vacation rental marketplaces collect Missouri short-term rental taxes for you when the listing is booked.
+If taxes aren’t being collected for you, you’re responsible for collecting and remitting them to state tax authorities.

 Are guests ever exempt from taxes?

-After you’ve collected taxes from your guests, it’s time to file your tax returns with the Missouri Department of Revenue and local tax jurisdictions.
-In Missouri, you can file short-term rental tax returns online.
-In order to file, you will need to enter information on how much you charged for your rentals.
-You’ll also need to pay the tax amount due, usually via check or electronic transfer.
+After you’ve collected taxes from your guests, it’s time to file your tax returns with the Missouri Department of Revenue.
+In Missouri, you can file returns online.
+In order to file, you’ll need to enter information on how much you charged for your rentals.
+You’ll also need to pay the tax amount due.
 The Missouri Department of Revenue allows credit card payments, but you may be charged convenience fees for this type of payment.

 When do I need to file my returns?

 Yes.
-Short-term rental operators registered with the Missouri Department of Revenue are required to file returns each assigned filing period, regardless of whether you had any short-term rental income or any short-term rental taxes were collected.
+Short-term rental operators registered with the Missouri Department of Revenue are required to file returns each assigned filing period, regardless of whether there was any short-term rental income or any short-term rental taxes were collected.
 Such returns are commonly known as “zero dollar returns.”
 Local tax authorities may have their own requirements.

 Are there penalties for filing taxes late?

-Whether you choose to offer short-term rentals through a marketplace like Airbnb or directly to the consumer, you open the door to tax liability at the state and local level.
-As tax revenue is a major source of local funding, tax authorities are becoming more aggressive in their efforts to identify individuals and businesses not in compliance with local tax laws.
+Whether you choose to offer short-term rentals through a marketplace like Airbnb or Vrbo or directly to guests, you open the door to tax liability at the state and local level.
+As tax revenue is a major source of local funding, tax authorities are becoming more aggressive in their efforts to identify individuals and businesses not in compliance with tax laws.
 Failure to register with tax authorities and file short-term rental tax returns in Missouri on time may result in late fees, interest payments, and in extreme cases, legal action.

 Short-term rental hosts in Missouri may be able to take advantage of a voluntary disclosure agreement (VDA).
 A VDA offers an opportunity for hosts to proactively disclose prior period tax liabilities in accordance with a binding agreement with the Missouri Department of Revenue.
 VDAs are offered to encourage cooperation with state tax laws and may result in some or all penalty and interest payments being waived.

 Yes.
-Many short-term rental hosts in Missouri file several state and local lodging tax returns every year.
+Numerous short-term rental hosts in Missouri file several state and local lodging tax returns every year.
 For many, filing solutions such as MyLodgeTax can relieve this burden.